 Erika Wood is an artist and writer.
 Born in Charlottesville, Virginia, she lived in Santiago, Chile, in Ohio, and in Nevada and at her parents various households in Austria, Indiana, California and Maryland before finding some locational stability in boarding school and college near Philadelphia.
 Erika attended NYU's Creative Writing program and has worked as a fake ice cube maker, a sculptor of fake elephants, a fake editor of poetry at a Bridal magazine, a fact checker, an animator, a non-profit arts organization director, an office temp, a fake commercial actress, a gallerina, a children's book writer's assistant, a web designer, a moose scat jewelry manufacturer, a product designer, a maker of novelty drawer pulls, a fake movie reviewer for a science fiction network, a product namer, and a real mother of two.
-She lives with her husband, son and daughter in the Hudson River Valley, where she is celebrating her record of more than a dozen years in ONE PLACE.
+She lives with her two children in the Hudson River Valley, where she is celebrating her record of more than a dozen years in ONE PLACE.

 FROM THE BOOK JACKET: